apal0934/kccg-internship-dynamic-consent/README.md

 ## Scope

 -   Create users
--   Create consents
 -   Delete users
--   Delete consents
--   Update a user's consent
+-   Update a user's consent for:
+    -   Organisational type
+    -   Purpose
+    -   HPOs (not actual HPOs, for demo purposes)

 Anything else (user authentication, validation etc) is out of scope for demonstrating functionality.